 3. Surfshark – great value and excellent privacy

-If the two above area little pricey, Surfshark offers a cheap alternative.
-While not as customizable as Express, Surfshark deliver all the basics and then some – and for a measly $2.49 a month, there's not much more you could ask for.View Deal
+If the two above are a little pricey, Surfshark offers a cheap alternative.
+While not as customizable as Express, Surfshark delivers all the basics and then some – and for less than $2.50 a month, there's not much more you could ask for.View Deal

 The most private VPNs available today

-Topping this list is ExpressVPN, and that’s because it not only provides a great suite of privacy features, but also delivers an incredibly simple yet fuilly-featured user experience.
+Topping this list is ExpressVPN, and that’s because it not only provides a great suite of privacy features, but also delivers an incredibly simple yet fully-featured user experience.

-What’s really great, though, is the fact you can avoid handing over any identifying information when signing up.
+You can also avoid handing over any identifying information when signing up.
 ExpressVPN has full Bitcoin support – but unfortunately not Ethereum, Monero or Ripple – and although you do need an email, it’s not hard to get a free account with a decent privacy-focused provider.